Springfield Stadium: Modern use

 The States of Jersey purchased the site from the RJA&HS on 9 December 1994.
 Part of the site was used for the construction of a new road, La Petite Rue du Val Plaisant.
 The layout was altered and the pitch reoriented.
 The hall was demolished, and the current community hall and grandstand opened in 1997.

 The main pitch is currently used mostly for football matches, most notably the Muratti, and the Upton Park Trophy, and has hosted the Island Games opening ceremony.
 The grandstand seats 960 people and up to 7,000 people can watch from the surrounding landscaped park.
 It is the headquarters of the Jersey Football Association.
+On 31 July 2005, approximately 7,000 spectators – largely drawn from the island's Portuguese community – attended an exhibition match between Portuguese Primeira Liga team Marítimo and a Jersey Select team, with the visitors winning 6–0.

 In 2015 the stadium once again hosted events in the Island Games.

 A children's playground and all-weather ball court are also situated in the park.
 A shared-use footpath/cycleway through the park provides a link in the St Helier Town Cycle Network.
 Springfield currently acts as the polling station for Saint Helier district No. 2.

 Jersey Bulls F.C. joined the 2019–20 Combined Counties Football League and play their home games at the stadium.